-To install windows 10 there are basically 2 procedures at this stage.
+To install Windows 10 there are basically 2 procedures at this stage.

-- You can upgrade from windows 7 or 8 before July 2016 for Free.
+- You can upgrade from Windows 7 or 8 before July 2016 for Free.

-- Or you can purchase windows 10 Home or Pro and install it on your PC of choice.
+- Or you can purchase Windows 10 Home or Pro and install it on your PC of choice.
 Which is the procedure we will follow this week.

 - If You need Office 2016 check out this post about getting it for $15

 Once you get past the splash screen windows will boot from the USB if it is set up in the bios.
-If not you will need to enter the Bios and change the boot order to access the USB, check you motherboard manual for details on doing that.
+If not you will need to enter the Bios and change the boot order to access the USB, check your motherboard manual for details on doing that.

-- Upgrade: Keeps files, settings and apps.
-You must already have either a registered windows 7 or 8 installed on your PC
+- Upgrade: Keeps files, settings, and apps.
+You must already have either a registered Windows 7 or 8 installed on your PC

 - Custom: Only Install windows, This is the one to pick if you have a new PC or HDD and want a fresh install.